 AWS Lambda is an excellent environment for rapid and scalable development.
 As a developer, I love using it.
 The main advantage of AWS Lambda is that you can focus solely on your code.
 No more thinking about web-servers, machines, scalability and other issues for which you REALLY don’t care.
 Upload your code, say the magic words (aka serverless invoke) and your code is executed.
 However, just because you CAN ignore those things doesn’t mean you have to, right?

 I believe that knowing your environment can be a handy tool, and it can also be fun, so I decided to explore the AWS Lambda environment.
 There are a few stories that review the specs of the Lambda environment but my ultimate goal was to analyze not just the container of the Lambda but also the code of Lambda itself.
 I wanted to fully understand the code in charge of executing my code.

 Despite my years as a security researcher, I decided to approach this problem with a developer mindset.
 Why?
-I want to know Lambda better in order to use it more effectively and have some fun along the way.
+I want to know AWS Lambda better to use it more effectively and have some fun along the way.

 Getting a Shell

 I found that the easiest way to get a shell to the Lambda container is by using a Lambda that opens a reverse shell to a server.
-And what is the easiest way to get a server with a public IP for the Lambda to connect?
-Deploying an EC2 with an elastic IP, of course!
+The easiest way to get a server with a public IP for the Lambda to connect is deploying an EC2 with an elastic IP.
 Thank you, Amazon.